Libensemble/libensemble/docs/xSDK_policy_compatibility.md

 libEnsemble is supported on Linux platforms and macOS.
 Windows platforms are currently not supported.

-Recommendation: For Python packages, we should consider policies for support of Python versions and possibly Python interpreter/compiler implementations (e.g. CPython, pypy).
-We should also consider requiring support for Python software stacks (e.g. Intel distribution for Python).
-We should consider whether building CPython with different compilers (e.g. Intel) should be required.

 M11 details <a id="m11-details"></a>: Note: The sub-packages in the libensemble directory structure such as `sim_specs` and `gen_specs` may contain print statements.
 These are considered examples for users, rather than core libEnsemble packages.

 A special exception exists in the `node_resources.py` module; part of libEnsemble's resource detection infrastructure.
 The routine `_print_local_cpu_resources()` can be launched by libEnsemble to probe resources on a target node, and the output of this independent program is captured by libEnsemble.

 ### Recommended Policies